Referral System in Rails applications

 What we will build

-For this tutorial, we will build upon AvoCasts, the fantasy application we built for the multistep forms with Wicked tutorial, by adding a referral system.
+For this tutorial, we will build upon AvoCasts, the fantasy application we built for the multistep forms with the Wicked gem tutorial, by adding a referral system.

 We will be using the Refer gem, and our system will have the following features: